 Insulating the coop will help tremendously.
 Make sure there aren’t any drafts too.
 Check out our other ideas for heating the coop in the section above.

-No, heat is not the problem, moisture is; you need to better ventilate your coop.
+No, heat is not the problem.
+Moisture is; you need to ventilate your coop better.
 See our article on coop ventilation here.

 So remember, heat the coop for the comfort level of your birds, not your comfort level!
 They are two entirely separate things!

-Lastly, buy the best, most safe and durable heating items you can.
-You may need to use them time after time and if you have a safe and reliable unit you can sleep easier at night.
+Lastly, buy the best, most safe, and most durable heating items you can.
+You may need to use them time after time, and if you have a safe and reliable unit, you can sleep easier at night.

 Let us know in the comments section below your favorite way to heat your coop…